Entanglement Entropy of the Two-Dimensional +-J Ising Model on the Nishimori Line: Calculated Results

+and determine the critical temperature $T_{\rm c}^{~}$ in the thermodynamic limit $N \to \infty$.
+We employ the Bayesian inference method by Harada~\cite{Harada}, which has also been applied to random systems~\cite{Nakamura,Dupont}.
+The temperature region $0.92 \le T \le 0.98$ is considered for the cases $N = 150$ and $200$, and $0.93 \le T \le 0.98$ is considered for $N = 300$.
 Figure 5 shows the obtained scaling plot.
-From this best-fit result, the critical temperature is estimated as $T_{\rm c}^{~} = 0.9564(3)$, where the corresponding probability is $p_{\rm c}^{~} = 0.89004(6)$; the number in the parenthesis represents the standard deviation in the last digit.
-The value is slightly smaller than previously reported ones $p_{\rm c}^{~} = 0.8906 \sim 0.8908$~\cite{Honecker2, Hasenbusch, Queiroz, Toldin}.
-As the estimation for the critical exponent $\nu$, we obtain $\nu = 1.59(4)$ through the scaling analysis.
-This value is larger than $\nu = 1.33$ reported by Picco {\it et al}~\cite{Honecker2}.
+From this best fit, the critical temperature is estimated as $T_{\rm c}^{~} = 0.9564(3)$, where the corresponding probability is $p_{\rm c}^{~} = 0.89004(6)$, which is slightly smaller than the previously reported ones, $p_{\rm c}^{~} = 0.8906$ -- $0.8908$~\cite{Honecker2, Hasenbusch, Queiroz, Toldin}.
+As the estimation of the critical exponent, $\nu = 1.59(4)$ is obtained, which is larger than $\nu = 1.33$ reported by Picco {\it et al.}~\cite{Honecker2} for the bulk part.
 The central charge is estimated as $c = 0.397(2)$.
-The estimated $\nu$ through the scaling analysis would contain relatively large error, since they tend to be affected by the slight change of the temperature window $0.92 \le T \le 0.98$, which is considered in the current study, while the value of $T_{\rm c}^{~}$ and $c$ is relatively stable.
+The estimated $\nu$ contains a relatively large error, since it is affected by the slight change in the temperature window $0.92 \le T \le 0.98$, whereas the estimations for $T_{\rm c}^{~}$ and $c$ are insensitive.